 - Remove all Carpeting.
 When we purchased Shibumi the entire boat was covered in wall-to-wall blue plush carpet.
 Because of leaky doors and windows (see later projects) the carpet got soaked with sea water and smelled bad (on the same trip up the coast as the port light failure).
 We ripped them out and to our surprise we found 3/4″ solid teak parquet floors.
 Bonus!

 - Replace all Heads and Hoses.
 What causes the worst head smell on a boat?
 If your answer is poop you are wrong.
 It is saltwater critters coming into your holding tank.
-We replaced all the saltwater flushing heads with Techma freshwater macerating toilets, replaced the single 40 gallon holding tank with two 50 gallon holding tanks, all new hoses, two Sealand T12 diaphragm pumps and a timer so that it is not possible to leave the discharge pump on too long.
+We replaced all the saltwater flushing heads with Techma Silence freshwater macerating toilets, replaced the single 40 gallon holding tank with two 53 gallon holding tanks (106 gallon total), all new hoses, two Sealand T12 bellows pumps and a timer so that it is not possible to leave the discharge pump on too long.

 - Add Bow and Stern Thrusters.
 I have been boating a long time and I have heard many times that you don’t need thrusters.
 You also don’t need a GPS but if you want to reduce stress while boating it’s not a bad thing.
 There are many benefits of thrusters and I can think of only two negatives.
 Cost and Maintenance.
 If the benefits outweigh the costs then get them.
+We chose a robust Lewmar 24volt 12″ dual prop thruster bow and stern.
 For a boat in charter, the thrusters paid for themselves in one year.
 We chartered more and had less damage.